 - The student should explore diverse approaches to the humanities through successful completion of at least one undertaking in each of the following areas (examples in parentheses are meant as suggestions, not as prescriptions):

 - historical study in one of the humanities disciplines (ex.
 The Western Art Music Tradition, Christian Scriptures, Art History courses, literature with a historical focus)

 - theoretical/critical study in one of the humanities disciplines (ex.
-Introduction to Music, Music Theory I, courses in philosophy, Introduction to Religion)
+Introduction to Music, Music Theory I, Postcolonial Literature and Theory, Introduction to Religion, courses in philosophy)

-- creative work in one of the humanities disciplines (ex. courses in art, music theory, acting, directing, creative writing, dance, stagecraft.
+- creative work in one of the humanities disciplines (ex. courses in art, acting or directing, creative writing, dance, music composition or performance)

 - The student should complete from 10-12 term-length activities in the humanities.
 Transfer students should discuss their coursework from other institutions with a faculty member in the humanities in order to determine if fewer than 10 courses at New College in this area would be appropriate.

 - The student should study a foreign language (modern or classical) that is related to his or her special interest in the humanities.
-Students will be required to successfully complete at least one course in a foreign language sequence at New College, at the intermediate level (third semester) or above.
-A course or tutorial studying literature in the original language fulfills this requirement.
-Intermediate-level coursework in a language not taught regularly at New College from regionally accredited institution will be considered on a case-by-case basis as fulfilling the language requirement of the Humanities AOC.
+Students will be required to successfully complete at least one course in a foreign language sequence at New College at the intermediate level (third semester) or above.
+A course or tutorial studying literature or other material in the original language fulfills this requirement.
+Intermediate-level coursework in a language not taught regularly at New College from a regionally accredited institution will be considered on a case-by-case basis as fulfilling the language requirement of the Humanities AOC.

 - Students who declare a Humanities AOC during their fifth contract are encouraged when possible to create a pre-thesis ISP that designs a plan to complete a thesis or thesis project in the humanities, to develop the Thesis Proposal, and consider the appropriate work for the sixth, seventh and eighth contracts.